Health Sciences

 About Accordion Closed

 The Graduate Certificate Program in Public Health is designed for working professionals who want to build a foundation in public Health and advance their careers at a flexible, part-time pace.
-This 12-credit program offers courses in a mix of online and hybrid formats, allowing for virtual and in-person engagement with faculty and peers.
+This 12-credit program can be completed fully online or a combination of online and in-person.
 Students can take courses during the fall, spring, and summer and complete the program in as little as eight months (May– December) or in 1-2 academic years.

 This program prepares students for careers in public health and can support career advancement for individuals who are already employed in the public health field.
 Students gain skills in health policy and management, environmental and occupational health, epidemiology, and social and structural determinants of health.
 Courses include regionally relevant literature and innovative case studies, so students learn to apply these concepts into real world settings.